Pyrdacor/freeserf.net/README.md

 You have to install .NET Framework 4.6.1 to run the game.
 For Windows you can download directly from Microsoft.
 Here is the link: https://www.microsoft.com/download/details.aspx?id=49982.

+Since April 25, 2019 there is another project inside the solution which uses netcore2.1 and does no longer require .NET Framework nor WinForms.
+Moreover it uses the netstandard version of OpenTK.

 ## Patches